CiscoLearning/ciscolive-teccrt-3778/casestudy-restapi-01/README.md

     - Uses customizations from [`netbox-configs`](netbox-configs) to get it ready for this demo
     - Adds all Cisco device types from the `device-types-library` project
     - Creates 1000 devices in NetBox that are a mixture of Nexus and Catlyst switches with different status, site and tenant values

+    > Note: If there is an error after trying `make start`, this typically indicates a timeout during part of the startup.
+Simply re-run `make start` and it should start the second time.
 * `make clean`
     - Shutdown and delete the NetBox server from the system